awhittle3/Button-game/README.md

 Button-game
 ===========

+A very simple android game.
 User presses a button that increases a counter.
 The updated value is stored.